scottsawyer/mailchimp_ecommerce/README.txt

   * Connect your Drupal Commerce or Ubercart store to MailChimp at this path:
       /admin/config/services/mailchimp/ecommerce

-  * Enter a name for your store and select a MailChimp list.
+  * Enter a name for your store and select a MailChimp audience.
-    Stores are mapped one-to-one with lists.
+    Stores are mapped one-to-one with audiences.

 ## For Existing Stores